 Now let’s think about RV parks across America.
 The original design should have been professionally inspected, but then the years start to pile on, and over time the electrical pedestals that we plug into can begin to have problems.
 Think of a thousand RVs plugging into the pedestal before you, and then think of some of the things you have seen while traveling like RVs running into pedestals, RVers dropping their power cord in the dirt and then plugging it right in, jerking and pulling on the electrical cord to get it unplugged from the pedestal, and so on.
 You get my point; the pedestals can start to wear down, and some RV parks are better than others at keeping up with preventive maintenance.
 What can these problems cause for you?
 Well, wiring can come loose in the pedestal, and you could lose the ground wire which can be dangerous.
-The neutral wire could become disconnected and put your RV in danger of 240 volts running to one side of your RV.
+The neutral wire could become disconnected and put your RV in danger of up to 240 volts running to one side of your RV.
 We hear plenty of stories of electricians repairing pedestals and wiring them wrong because it is not exactly the same as wiring a regular house panel.
 All of these type issues are real issues that are more common than you may think and should be addressed with a proper electrical protection system.

 Electrical Issue #3: High/Low Voltage